RaulPPelaez/Naga_KeypadMapper/README.md

     $ xinput set-button-map [id2] 1 2 3 4 5 6 7 11 10 8 9 13 14 15

 where [id2] is the id number of the pointer device returned by `xinput` - in case of naga 2014 you also have to check which of those two has more than 7 numbers by typing `xinput get-button-map [id2]`.
-Although this seems to be unnecesary in some systems (i.e CentOS 7)
+Although this seems to be unnecessary in some systems (i.e CentOS 7)

 ## UNINSTALLATION